Gillian Anderson: Women's rights

 Anderson is a supporter of various women's organizations and social movements.
-She has been a long-time supporter of the Feminist Majority Foundation.
-In 1996, Anderson became the Feminist Majority Foundation's spokesperson and participated as a team leader in the Feminist Majority Foundation's Million4Roe campaign.
-In March 1999, she attended a Feminist Majority Foundation event to stop gender apartheid in Afghanistan and in April 2002, she appeared on Hollywood Squares to benefit the Feminist Majority Foundation's campaign to aid Afghan women and girls.
+She has been a long-time supporter of the Feminist Majority Foundation (FMF).
+In 1996, Anderson became FMF's spokesperson and participated as a team leader in the FMF's Million4Roe campaign.
+In March 1999, she attended an FMF event to stop gender apartheid in Afghanistan and in April 2002, she appeared on Hollywood Squares to benefit the FMF's campaign to aid Afghan women and girls.
 Anderson participated in Eve Ensler's Vagina Monologues, including a stage performance on February 14, 1999.
 Anderson is a supporter of Ensler's V-Day movement aiming to end violence against women and girls.

 Anderson is an advocate for reproductive rights.
 In 2001, she emceed the Rock for Choice concert fundraiser, featuring musicians Sarah McLachlan, Paula Cole, and Melissa Etheridge as well as actresses Helen Hunt, Ellen DeGeneres, Portia de Rossi, and Kathy Najimy.
 The concert supported reproductive options for unplanned pregnancies, including the morning-after pill.
 For International Women's Day 2014, Anderson was one of the artist signatories of Amnesty International's letter to UK Prime Minister David Cameron campaigning for women's rights in Afghanistan.
 In March 2015, Anderson backed the Women at the Well drop-in centre for vulnerable women in London, which is supported financially by Comic Relief.
 Anderson supports the Refuge, a United Kingdom charity providing specialist support for women and children experiencing domestic violence.
 For International Women's Day 2016, Anderson was one of the high-profile women that signed Burma Campaign UK's pledge to end and investigate crimes of sexual violence against girls and women in Myanmar.
 Anderson is a speaker for Thomson Reuters Foundation's Trust Women Conference.